appsocially/AppSocially-iOS-SDK/README.md

 ### AppSocially can help you to:

-Quickly create unified contact lists for use in sending invites Send 1-to-1 invites on Facebook, email, and sms
+* Quickly create unified contact lists for use in sending invites
+* Send 1-to-1 invites on Facebook, email, and sms
-Send 1-to-many shares on Facebook and Twitter
+* Send 1-to-many shares on Facebook and Twitter
-Generate custom landing pages for each individual invite or share Embed custom relevant content in each landing page
+* Generate custom landing pages for each individual invite or share
+* Embed custom relevant content in each landing page
-A/B test landing pages
+* A/B test landing pages
-View each individual landing page's performance, or chart invite/share/landing page performance in aggregate Track your entire funnel, from invite, to install, to conversion, and back to invite.
+* View each individual landing page's performance, or chart invite/share/ landing page performance in aggregate
+* Track your entire funnel, from invite, to install, to conversion, and back to invite.
-Create referral codes and reward users and their friends for inviting and joining respectively.
+* Create referral codes and reward users and their friends for inviting and joining respectively.
 [COMING SOON]

 ### Send 1-to-1 invites on Facebook, email, and sms
 Our customizable UI Views can be installed with just one line of code